rubyworks/rulebow/README.md

 met.
 Through repetitive application, this allows a project to all but manage itself.

 Ergo is not complicated.
-It goes not require a bazillion plugins.
+It goes not require a bazillion plug-ins.
-Although some external tools can be helpful and used with it, and it makes some procedures more convenient --for example it makes FileUtils methods directly available in the build script context, mostly it just trusts the devloper to know how to write the build scripts they need.
+Although some external tools can be helpful and used with it, and it makes some procedures more convenient --for example it makes FileUtils methods directly available in the build script context, mostly it just trusts the developer to know how to write the build scripts they need.

 Below you will find a brief "Hot Minute" guide for getting up and running with Ergo quickly.
 It's just enough to give you familiarity the basic ideas of Ergo and how to start putting it to good use.
-For more detailed instruction, explination of terms and how the dickens does it work under-the-hood, please consider any of the following resources.
+For more detailed instruction, explanation of terms and how the dickens does it work under-the-hood, please consider any of the following resources.